 Qualified employers (University of Pittsburgh departments, non-profit and community service agencies) who wish to post a job available to work study eligible Pitt students should view the Human Resources guide for hiring part-time staff.
 Once a position is created, it will be posted on Talent Center for student applications.

 Wages in the Federal Work Study Program currently are funded to a maximum of 60 percent by the federal government, to the extent of the college’s federal allocation for the program, and 40 percent by the employing departments or off-campus, nonprofit agencies.
 The supervisor will select the established pay rates they will pay the student.
 Federal minimum wage is $7.25 per hour.

 Students receive an official financial aid award notification from the Office of Admissions and Financial Aid.
 The award notification will state the financial aid that the student is eligible for at that time.
 If a student is eligible for Federal Work Study, the authorized award will be listed in the award notification.
 The award amount is usually listed for the fall and spring terms as such:

 *Please note that this award table is a standard amount example.
 Federal Work Study can vary in dollar values.
 Ask to see the student’s Student Service Center for the actual amount

-The student must accept their awards via their Student Service Center in PeopleSoft.
-If the student has accepted the Federal Work Study award, a Federal Work Study Q&A will be emailed to them on the Monday following acceptance of the award.
+The student must accept their awards via their Student Service Center in PeopleSoft, which they can access by logging in to the Pitt Portal.
+If the student has accepted the Federal Work Study award, please review the Federal Work Study Q&A.

 If a student is awarded financial aid which in total exceeds his/her federally determined eligibility, a Federal Work Study award can be reduced or cancelled.
 In this case, the Federal Work Study Office will notify the student; however, it is the student’s responsibility to ensure that his/her supervisor knows of the change.
 Since the financial aid process is ongoing, supervisors should have alternative sources to pay the student in the case the student’s award is reduced or cancelled.